What you Need to Know

 This is actually the most crucial part of traveling with a gun, as the TSA has many requirements for the proper packing of a gun.
 Ammunition and firearms are not allowed in carry-on luggage and must be checked.
 Guns must be packed in a hard-sided container which can be (and must be locked) locked.
 The key for this lock must remain in your possession at all times.
 Firearms are to be unloaded, including any stray bullets that may be left in the chamber.
 If you forget to do this, the gun can be taken away and a stiff fine may be assessed.

-For the most part, small arms ammunition under .75 mm are allowed to be packed in the same container as your firearm.
+For the most part, small arms ammunition under .75 caliber are allowed to be packed in the same container as your firearm (shotgun shells may not be kept in the same container).
 Ammunition needs to be kept in the original packaging from the dealer or in an otherwise safe to carry hard case made of fiber, wood or metal.
 For the gun, it also needs to be in a

 Different airlines and airports may have slightly different rules regarding the safe packing of a firearm and its ammunition, as well as the legality of traveling there with a gun in the first place, so be sure to read the airline’s policy carefully.